adrianoBP/better-wordle/README.md

 ### Mobile

 Elements that had an `hover` effect have been wrapped with `@media (hover: hover) {}` media selector to prevent sticky statuses on mobile.

+Double tap to zoom has been disabled to prevent the page from zooming in and out when typing fast on the keyboard.

 ### SVG icons